What is this medication?

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

-COMMON BRAND NAME(S): Alka-Mints, Alka-Seltzer, Alka-Seltzer Heartburn Relief, Alkets, Antacid Fast Dissolve, Cal-Gest, Calcium Antacid, Maalox, Maalox Antacid Barrier, Maalox Quick Dissolve, Mylanta, Pepto-Bismol, Rolaids Extra Strength, Titralac, Tums, Tums Chewy Bites, Tums Cool Relief, Tums E-X, Tums Freshers, Tums Kids, Tums Lasting Effects, Tums Smooth Dissolve, Tums Smoothies, Tums Ultra
+COMMON BRAND NAME(S): Alka-Mints, Alka-Seltzer, Alka-Seltzer Heartburn Relief, Alkets, Antacid Fast Dissolve, Cal-Gest, Calcium Antacid, Maalox, Maalox Antacid Barrier, Maalox Quick Dissolve, Mylanta, Mylanta Children's, Pepto-Bismol, Pepto-Bismol Children's, Rolaids Extra Strength, Titralac, Titralac Extra Strength, Tums, Tums Chewy Bites, Tums Cool Relief, Tums E-X, Tums Freshers, Tums Kids, Tums Lasting Effects, Tums Smooth Dissolve, Tums Smoothies, Tums Ultra

 They need to know if you have any of these conditions:

-Take this medicine by mouth.
+Take this medication by mouth.
 Chew it completely before swallowing.
 Follow the directions on the label.
-Drink a glass of water after taking this medicine.
-Antacids are usually taken after meals and at bedtime, or as directed by your doctor or health care professional.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
+Drink a glass of water after taking this medication.
+Antacids are usually taken after meals and at bedtime, or as directed by your care team.
+Take your medication at regular intervals.
+Do not take your medication more often than directed.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this medicine may be used in children for selected conditions, precautions do apply.
+Talk to your care team regarding the use of this medication in children.
+While this medication may be used in children for selected conditions, precautions do apply.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.